-- 1. Track issues related to the implementation of the Energy Employee Occupational Illness Program Compensation Act (EEOIPCA), including ongoing federal legislation and pending review of the program by the General Accountability Office.
+- 1. Track issues related to the implementation of the Energy Employee Occupational Illness Program Compensation Act (EEOIPCA).
 Respond as needed. - 2.
-Communicate worker concerns to the new Administration and to new members of the Colorado Congressional delegation.
+Communicate worker concerns to the Administration and to members of the Colorado Congressional delegation.

 Outreach

 As the LSO for Rocky Flats, a core responsibility for the Stewardship Council is reaching out to the community and providing a mechanism to educate people about Rocky Flats and the ongoing management needs.
 As part of this mission it remains essential that the Stewardship Council maintain close communications with DOE, EPA, CDPHE, USFWS and Congress.